 The structure of the South Africa education system

-Kindergarten is known as ‘grade 0’ in South Africa, and primary schools are generally divided into junior preparatory schools (grades 0-3) and senior preparatory schools (grades 4-7) before children attend high school (otherwise known as college) from grades 8-12.
+Kindergarten is known as ‘grade 0’ in South Africa.
+Primary schools are generally divided into junior preparatory schools (grades 0-3) and senior preparatory schools (grades 4-7) before children attend high school (otherwise known as college) from grades 8-12.
 Many senior preparatory schools act as feeder schools for high schools/colleges.

-With the exception of some international schools, South African schools follow a January – November school year, with state schools adopting a four-term system and most private schools having three terms.
+With the exception of some international schools, South African schools follow a January to November school year.
+State schools use a four-term system while most private schools have three terms.

 At state schools, holidays usually last for two to three weeks between each term and four or five weeks in December when the school year ends.
 At private schools, it works slightly differently, with holidays usually lasting a month between each term and around five weeks at the end of the academic year.